Riverscapes/PBR/workshops/2024/Federal Series/pinedale.md

 Registration is free, but is by invitation only.
 Contact [Dominique Shore](mailto:dominique.shore@usu.edu) for more information.

 ### Lodging

-For those travelling  from out of town, we recommend staying at the [Best Western Ponderosa Lodge](https://www.bestwestern.com/en_US/book/hotels-in-sisters/best-western-ponderosa-lodge/propertyCode.38103.html).
-Please note that rooms in Sisters, OR are quite expensive, and federal-employees may need to have their room pricing   We recommend you book early as Sisters, OR is a popular vacation destination in the summer.
-There are a variety of [other lodging options in Sisters as well](https://www.google.com/travel/search?q=hotels%20near%20sisters%20oregon&ts=CAEaHBIaEhQKBwjoDxADGBwSBwjoDxADGB0YATICEAAqBwoFOgNVU0Q&ved=0CAAQ5JsGahcKEwjIpeWl7ZKFAxUAAAAAHQAAAAAQWQ&ictx=3&qs=CAAgASgA&ap=MAA).
+For those travelling  from out of town, we have secured a hotel block at the [Best Western Pinedale Inn](https://www.bestwestern.com/en_US/book/hotels-in-pinedale/best-western-pinedale-inn/propertyCode.51060.html) at the rate of $169 for 8/7-8/9.
+To book, call the hotel at 307-367-6869 and provide the group name BLM-USU. *Rooms must be booked before 7/6/2024 to secure group rate.*

 ### Field Gear